SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-3-2-simple-conditions-exam-problems/exam-problems/firm/checks.md

-#### Conditional execution and Printing the Output Data
+#### Checking the Conditions and Printing Output Data

-After having done the calculations that are needed to find the value of **the working hours**, now we have to check whether these hours are **enough or some of them are left**.
+After having done the calculations that are needed to find the value of **the working hours**, now we have to check whether these hours are **enough or some hours are left**.

 If **the time is enough**, we print the result that is specified in the task requirements, which in this case is the difference between **the working hours and the hours needed** for finishing the project.